Pete1232/ProjectEuler/README.md

 The code in the parent project can be put within the scope of a particular solution using the ```dependsOn``` keyword.
 The code can then be imported as any other library (e.g. ```import integer.IntMethods```).
-Note that IntelliJ (and probably other IDEs) will not resolve the import correctly, but it does work.

 ###Adding a new solution (for my reference)
 * Add a new folder and scala script